TranPhucVinh/C/Physical layer/Computer architecture.md

 * Scheduling

 **Scheduling**: The scheduler determines which task to execute.
 There are few mechanisms controlling access to CPU for tasks (timeslice, preemption, idle)

-In computing, a **system image** is a serialized copy of the entire state of a computer system stored in some non-volatile form such as a file.
-This can be an OS image, disk image and process image.

 # RTOS